 Return to text

-Certainly if it is worth less as money than as a commodity, as is now the case with pre-1964 US silver coins.
+As the value of money is not always the same as its value as a commodity, it can certainly be worth less as money than as a commodity, as is now the case with pre-1964 US silver (or gold) coins, which are worth much more than their face value.
 Also, see note below.

 Return to text